apache/spark/docs/sql-ref-syntax-qry-select.md

   <dd>
     Specifies the common table expressions (CTEs) before the main <code>SELECT</code> query block.
     These table expressions are allowed to be referenced later in the main query.
-This is useful to abstract out repeated sub query blocks in the main query and improves readability of the query.
+This is useful to abstract out repeated subquery blocks in the main query and improves readability of the query.
   </dd>
   <dt><code><em>hints</em></code></dt>
   <dd>